Additive problems with almost prime squares: Introduction

 \textbf{Roadmap for the rest of the paper:} In Section \ref{algebraic}, we give the explicit formula for $r_{d_1,d_2}$ (see Lemma \ref{lem1}), which consists of a cuspidal part and an Eisenstein part.
 To deal with the cuspidal part, in Section \ref{cuspidal} we prove general bounds for linear forms in Hecke eigenvalues over prime numbers (Theorem \ref{prime}) and smooth numbers (Theorem \ref{smooth}) assuming a bilinear estimate (Proposition \ref{bilinear}) and a $\tau_3$-type estimate (Proposition \ref{d3}) with Hecke eigenvalues, whose proofs are given in Section \ref{bid3}.
-The proofs of Theorems \ref{thm1} and \ref{thm2} are given in Sections \ref{prime-section} and \ref{smooth-section} respectively.
-The most involved part is the rather subtle analysis of the main term in the sieving process, which covers Subsections \ref{52} -- \ref{53} in the prime number case and Subsections \ref{part1} -- \ref{part4} in the smooth number case.
+We then give a general averaged bilinear estimates in Section \ref{averageBilinear} which will be used to handle the error terms when applying sieve methods.
+The proofs of Theorems \ref{thm1}/\ref{thm1'} and \ref{thm2} are given in Sections \ref{prime-section} and \ref{smooth-section} respectively.
+The most involved part is the rather involved analysis of the main term in the sieving process, which covers Subsections \ref{52} -- \ref{53} in the prime number case and Subsections \ref{part1} -- \ref{part4} in the smooth number case. \\

+\textbf{Acknowledgement:} We would like to thank the referee for a careful reading of the manuscript.